+Agent is defined as the person or organisation responsible for the administrative details of a vessel during its visit to the Port of Darwin.

+Approving Officer is the Port Management Officer.

+Authorised Officer or Port Employee means the DP Duty Cargo Officer or Port Service Worker within their assigned workplace.

+Competent Person shall for the purpose of this Port Notice be defined as a person who, through a combination of training, education and experience is able to correctly and safely perform a task or function assigned to them.

+Confined Space is defined as an enclosed or partially enclosed space which is not intended or designed primarily for human occupancy.

+Darwin Designated Anchorages are as defined on nautical charts published, and updated from time to time, by the Australian Hydrographic Service or as promulgated by the Port Management Officer.

+Fire Watch is defined as a competent person who is solely tasked with monitoring for an outbreak of fire; monitoring the risk of fire; providing first aid response to a fire; and being at the site of hot work for the duration of the work.

+All areas within the Port shall be considered Hazardous Area within the meaning of AS 1674.1 - 1997.

-Term Definition Agent Defined as the person or organisation responsible for the administrative details of a vessel during its visit to the Port of Darwin.
-Approving Officer The Darwin Port Duty Port Landside Officer or port service worker within their assigned workplace.
-Competent Person A person who, through a combination of training, education and experience can correctly and safely perform a task or function assigned to them.
-Confined Space An enclosed or partially enclosed space which is not intended or designed primarily for human occupancy.
-Darwin Designated Anchorages Defined on nautical charts published, and updated from time to time, by the Australian Hydrographic Service or as promulgated by the Port Management Officer.
-EAW East Arm Wharf.
-Fire Watch A Competent Person who is solely tasked with monitoring for an outbreak of fire; monitoring the Risk of Fire; providing first aid response to a fire; and being at the site of hot work for the duration of the work.
-FHW Fort Hill Wharf.
-Hot Work Defined as any operations or work where grinding, welding and thermal or oxygen cutting or heating and other related heat-producing or spark-producing operations are conducted and heat or sparks are produced, including but not limited to welding, gas cutting or heating where there is an increased Risk of Fire or explosion.
-Hot Work Supervisor The person in control of, and who is responsible for, the safe conduct of the Hot Work.
-Job Safety Environmental Analysis (JSEA) A formal methodology that steps out the tasks in the job and determines the risk associated with each step.
+Hot Work is defined as any operations or work where grinding, welding and thermal or oxygen cutting or heating and other related heat-producing or spark-producing operations are conducted and heat or sparks are produced, including but not limited to welding, gas cutting or heating where there is an increased risk of fire or explosion.

+Hot Work Supervisor is defined as the person in control of, and who is responsible for, the safe conduct of the Hot Work.

+Job Safety Environmental Analysis (JSEA) is a formal methodology that steps out the tasks in the job and determines the risk associated with each step.
 If the risk in a particular step can be reduced, then measures must be adopted and recorded to reduce the risk to a lower level.

+Lower Explosive Limit (LEL) in relation to a flammable contaminant, the concentration of the contaminant in air below which the propagation of a flame does not occur on contact with an ignition source.

+PCBU is defined as the Person Conducting Business or Undertaking.

-Lower Explosive Limit (LEL) In relation to a flammable contaminant, the concentration of the contaminant in air below which the propagation of a flame does not occur on contact with an ignition source.
-Risk of Fire Defined as a situation where the Hot Work poses a risk of ignition to material, debris or flammable gas or flammable vapour within the works area or immediately surrounding the works area.
+Risk of Fire is defined as a situation where the hot work poses a risk of ignition to material, debris or flammable gas or flammable vapour within the works area or immediately surrounding the works area.

-DIRECTION
+Shall indicates a mandatory requirement.

+Should indicates the usual requirement in routine circumstances.

-RESPONSIBILITY
+6. RESPONSIBILITY

-A vessel's Agent is responsible for advising the vessel Master that this Port Notice is in effect and providing the Master with the appropriate documents and assistance to ensure compliance.
+A vessel's agent is responsible for advising the vessel Master that this Port Notice is in effect and providing the Master with the appropriate documents and assistance to ensure compliance.

-Where a vessel does not employ an Agent the responsibility to comply with this Port Notice rests with the Master.
+Where a vessel does not employ an agent the responsibility to comply with this Port Notice rests with the Master.